department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 For instance, you might type code like `$node->field_address->zip_code`.
 If `$node` is declared as or implied to be a `\Drupal\node\Entity\Node` object, then PHPStan will look for a property named `$field_address` on `\Drupal\node\Entity\Node`.  `$node` might also be interpreted as `\Drupal\node\NodeInterface`, or `\Drupal\Core\Entity\EntityInterface`, or any of several other interfaces.
 But functionality for accessing fields via constructs like `$node->field_address` is implemented via "magic properties," to which PHPStan does not and cannot have access.
 As a consequence, PHPStan will view the use of these magic properties as errors.

-To permit both idiomatic Drupaling and good static analysis, we simply whitelist errors that arise from this sort of use.
+To permit both idiomatic Drupaling and good static analysis, we simply allowlist errors that arise from this sort of use.

 This can be done by adding new expressions to the `parameters.ignoreErrors` array in [phpstan.neon](../phpstan.neon).